realworldocaml/book/en/classes.md

 That's too abstract, so let's give an example based on collections.
 In Section XXX:Objecttypes, we introduced the _iterator_ pattern, where an _iterator_ object is used to enumerate the elements of a collection.
-Lots of containers can have iterators, singly-linked lists, dictionaries, vectors, etc.
+Lots of containers can have iterators: singly-linked lists, dictionaries, vectors, etc.

 ```ocaml